jclevine/jlevine_rtm_setup/README.md

 3. After literally about a week or 2, it becomes so rote that it just flows out the fingers without any thinking.
 It takes me maybe 5 - 10 seconds to put in one task.

-4. I steal an idea from the really-complex-system guy above and make an "Error" Smart List, so you know quickly if one of your tasks is missing something vital.
+4. I steal an idea from a [really-complex-system guy](https://www.rememberthemilk.com/forums/tips/8327/) and make an "Error" Smart List, so you know quickly if one of your tasks is missing something vital.

 ## WORKFLOW